michaelrbock/docs/source/index.html.md

         },
         // Optionally change the language.
 Could be either 'en' for English or 'es' for Spanish.
 Default is 'en'.
         language: "en",
+        // Optionally pass data to Transact that will be returned to you in webhook events.
+        metadata: {
+            orderId: "123"
+        },
+        // Called when the user finishes the transaction
         onFinish: function (data) {
-            // Called when the user finishes the transaction
             // We recommend saving the `data` object which could be useful for support purposes },
+        // Called when the user exits Transact prematurely
         onClose: function () {
-            // Called when the user exits Transact prematurely },
+        },
     });
 };